sudip94823/ISE_Capstone_W5/README.md

 - Start the camera node, the motion detector node, and the alert node.
 - Call the action server to detect motion and verify that the system works as expected.

+Note : The above mentioned codes in python files only works if we define `MotionDetectionAction` message type in a file named `MotionDetectionAction.msg` in our package's `msg` folder and a `Alert` service in a file named `Alert.srv` in our package's `srv` folder.